wiremock/auth-mocks/README.md

 docker run --rm -it --name auth-mocks -p 8080:8080
 ```

+## Verifying

 To confirm successful startup and see the OAuth2 configuration settings visit http://localhost:8080 .

+To perform a test login against the mock go to http://localhost:8080/test and hit the Login button.